biojppm/cmany/doc/vs.rst

 The issue of the Visual Studio toolsets was made less of a corner case with the recent addition (since VS 2015) of a clang frontend, which is convenient for multi-compiler validation of a project's code.
+So making it easier to specify toolsets was also from the outset a requirement for cmany.

 Aliasing scheme
 ---------------